Are you comparing Webflow vs WordPress and wondering which one is better for you?

 WordPress – Costs

-Normally, a domain name costs $14.99 per year and website hosting packages start from $7.99 per month (usually paid annually).
-Now that’s not cheap if you are just starting out and testing the waters.
+Normally, a domain name costs $14.99 per year, and website hosting packages start from $7.99 per month (usually paid annually).
+Now, that’s not cheap if you are just starting and testing the waters.

-Luckily, Bluehost has agreed to offer WPBeginner users a free domain name with a generous discount on hosting.
-Basically, you can get started for just $2.75 per month.
+Luckily, Bluehost has agreed to offer WPBeginner users a free domain name, a free SSL certificate, and a generous discount on hosting.
+You can get started for just $2.75 per month.

 WordPress also has the advantage of a massive ecosystem.
-There are more than 57,000 free plugins available in WordPress.org plugin directory alone and thousands of free themes to choose from.
+More than 59,600 free plugins are available in the WordPress.org plugin directory alone, and there are thousands of free themes to choose from.

 This allows you to keep your costs down as you build your site using free plugins and themes.
 Even most premium WordPress plugins and themes have free versions that you can use without paying anything.